Transgender Health Clinic

 • Psychosocial interview with patient and family or guardians

-• General patient and family support (support group information, Facebook group information)
+• General patient and family support (support group information)

 • Individualized patient and family resources as needed (therapy referrals, Pastoral Care referrals, letter of support for school)

-The Transgender Clinic provides other services depending on the needs and treatment goals of the patient and his / her / their family or guardian, including:
+The Transgender Clinic provides other services depending on the needs and goals of the patient and his / her / their family or guardian, including services that are available to all teens and young adults in our Adolescent Medicine Clinics:

 • Control of menstrual periods

-The clinic does not include a psychologist; patients would be referred for psychological evaluation and therapy.
+The clinic does not include a psychologist; patients will be referred for psychological evaluation and therapy.
 The clinic also refers patients to other specialists at Cincinnati Children’s as needed.

 What Does the First Visit Look Like?

-At the first visit, the physician or nurse practitioner obtains a medical history and performs a physical examination.
-The physician or nurse practitioner will ask about the patient’s and family’s medical history.
+At the first visit, the physician obtains a medical history and performs a physical examination.
+The physician will ask about the patient’s and family’s medical history.
 They will identify medical issues that the patient has and any issues that may need to be addressed.
-During the physical exam, the provider determines the stage of pubertal development (has the patient started puberty, in the middle of puberty or finished puberty and done growing).
+During the physical exam, the provider may need to determine the stage of pubertal development (has the patient started puberty, in the middle of puberty or finished puberty and done growing) to help with individualized treatment planning.

 Depending on the age of the patient, the healthcare provider may speak to the patient alone.
-Talking alone helps young people become more comfortable with seeing their healthcare providers on their own, which is important for when they become an adult.
-Sometimes young people also have questions that they are afraid to ask in front of their family or guardians.
+Talking with the provider alone helps young people become more comfortable with seeing their healthcare providers on their own, which is important as they transition to adulthood.

 The patient is also seen by a social worker who performs a psychosocial interview.
-The social worker wants to help understand how the patient and family or guardians are functioning and if there are any needs.
+The social worker wants to help understand how the patient and family or guardians are functioning and if there are any needs with which the clinic can assist.

-Once the medical history, physical examination and psychosocial interview are completed, the care team answers questions, provides resources and develops a treatment plan.
+Once the medical history, physical examination and psychosocial interview are completed, the care team answers questions, provides resources and works with the patient and their family to develop a plan.

 • The patient’s age and stage of pubertal development